-(as of 9:30 am, June 2, 2020)
+(as of 10:00 am, July 31, 2020)

 - Building inspection & permits – Building permit information can be sent to firstname.lastname@example.org (i.e building drawings, elevations, lot grading plans, driveway permits, Nova Scotia Environment permits).
 Please provide contact information.
 Plans will be reviewed by Building Officials and then they will be in contact with the applicant regarding fee payment and next steps.
 All permit applications may take up to one week to process.